 Following a strict keto or paleo diet isn’t always easy, especially when you’re craving something indulgent, sweet and fudgy.
 Unfortunately, most cakes and puddings are laden with carbs and sugar, making it a complete no-go.
 But what if I told you that this Keto Fudge Brownie recipe contains only 1g of carbs per slice?!
 And it tastes delicious too.

-What makes these brownies ‘healthier’ than a normal brownie is that it uses organic pure cocoa powder rather than real chocolate, which means no refined sugar, palm oil or preservatives.
+These brownies are ‘healthier than a normal brownie that uses organic pure cocoa powder rather than real chocolate, which means no refined sugar, palm oil, or preservatives.
 Not to mention, it’s much less expensive than using keto-friendly chocolate!
-Also, when it comes to picking the right cocoa try to use the best quality you can afford.
-My favourite brand to use for this recipe is organic pure cacao powder of Terrasoul.
+Also, when it comes to picking the right cocoa, try to use the best quality you can afford.
+My favourite brand to use for this recipe is the organic pure cacao powder of Terrasoul.

-The key to getting super gooey brownies is to not bake them for too long, otherwise, it will become dry and crumble in your hands.
-Even if they are slightly undercooked that’s fine as it will continue to cook while cooling and can be chilled in the fridge to harden up a bit more.
+The key to getting super gooey brownies is to not bake them for too long.
+Otherwise, it will become dry and crumble in your hands.
+Even if they are slightly undercooked, that’s fine as they will continue to cook while cooling and can be chilled in the fridge to harden up a bit more.

-You’ll know once it’s ready by piercing the center of the mixture with a toothpick, while it’s in the oven.
+You’ll know once it’s ready by piercing the centre of the mixture with a toothpick while it’s in the oven.
 The batter shouldn’t be too wet or too dry – it should be moist.
 It’s also crucial that your eggs are room temperature as this can affect the overall texture of the batter.
 Cold eggs will make it thick and gloopy

 Prep time: 15 minutes